zekiahchu/Reference_Setup_Draw/README.md

 “ _ “ underscore in between words

-# SAVE your image

-Take a screenshot of your image by Crtl + Print Screen buttons together.
+# Post in Git Hub, generate URL

-TURN IN in Classroom
+# TURN IN in Classroom

 # GRADING